SkyFaklist/gl-leanpackage/README.md

 # OpenWrt packages feed

+## DIRECTIONS!!!
+These packages is the backup form https://github.com/coolsnowwolf/lede **AND IT ONLY APPLY IN OPENWRT 18.06!!!!!

 ## Description

 This is the OpenWrt "packages"-feed containing community-maintained build scripts, options and patches for applications, modules and libraries used within OpenWrt.